MasonN808/personal_website/index.md

 # About

 I'm a second-year Ph.D. student at UMass Amherst in Computer Science (CICS) in the <a style="color: rgb(136, 28, 29)"> Resource-Bounded Reasoning Lab</a> advised by [Shlomo Zilberstein](https://groups.cs.umass.edu/shlomo/).
-I'm interested in improving the sample-efficiency and alignment capabilites of Reinforcement Learning from Human Feedback (RLHF) given diverse user preferences and reducing catastrophic forgetting in continual reinforcement learning agents.
+Broadly, I work on **planning**, **reinforcement learning**, and **reinforcement learning from human feedback**.
+More specifically, I'm interested in improving the sample-efficiency and alignment capabilites of Reinforcement Learning from Human Feedback (RLHF) given diverse user preferences and reducing catastrophic forgetting in continual reinforcement learning agents using critical states.

 **I'm currently seeking internships starting summer 2025!**